linode/docs/docs/guides/applications/cloud-storage/how-to-install-nextcloud-on-ubuntu-22-04/index.md

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

-1. A LAMP Stack, including an Apache web server, an MariaDB/MySQL RDBMS, and the PHP programming language, must be installed before Nextcloud can be used.
+1. A LAMP Stack, including an Apache web server, a MariaDB/MySQL RDBMS, and the PHP programming language, must be installed before Nextcloud can be used.
 This guide includes instructions for installing the LAMP stack components.
-More information about installing a LAMP stack is available in the Linode guide to installing a LAMP stack on Ubuntu 22.04.
+More information about installing a LAMP stack is available in the [Linode guide to installing a LAMP stack on Ubuntu 22.04](/docs/guides/how-to-install-a-lamp-stack-on-ubuntu-22-04/).

 1. To properly use Nextcloud and secure the installation with HTTPS, configure a domain name for the server.
 For information on domain names and pointing the domain name to a Linode, see the [Linode DNS Manager guide](https://www.linode.com/docs/guides/dns-manager/).